Open-Nyzo/Open-Nyzo-Projects/Open-DB/open-db-structure.md

 - Amounts are stored as int, that is amount of micronyzos.
 - `sender_balance` and `recipient_balance` are the balances after the transaction is applied.
 - `vote` and `original_signature` are null unless transaction type is 4

+Cycle transactions:
+- V1 blockchain: cycle transactions are tracked off chain, stored in DB once accepted (once they appeared in a block)
+- V2 blockchain: cycle transactions are stored twice, on creation, with sender_balance and recipient_balance both set to NULL, then again on acceptance with the correct balances

 > Note: Sender and recipient balance denormalization at transaction level ease up balance calculations, without requiring full balance list to be stored every block.
 Some implementations may not use these fields and leave them Null